byui-cse/cse212-csharp/docs/lesson07/prepare.md

 As a special case, if there was only one node in the linked list, the head and tail would need to be set to `null` thus creating an empty linked list.

 <!--- Figure 7  -->
-{% include image.html url="linked_list_insert_tail.jpg"
+{% include image.html url="linked_list_remove_first.jpg"
 description="Shows a doubly linked list made up of 5 nodes with values of 8, 12, 31, 15, and 4.
-The two step process to remove 8 (HEAD): 1) Set the PREV of the second node (12) to nothing; 2) Set the HEAD to the second node." caption="Remove the Head from the Linked List"
+The two step process to remove 8 (HEAD): 1) Set the PREV of the second node (12) to nothing; 2) Set the HEAD to the second node." caption="Remove the first element from the Linked List"
 %}

 The process for removing the last node is as follows: